Sapienza-University-Rome/ADM/2023/Homework_5/README.md

    __Citation graph__: only consider the citation relationship between these 10,000 papers and ignore the rest.

-   __Collaboration graph__: only consider the citation relationship between these 10,000 papers and ignore the rest.
+   __Collaboration graph__: only consider the collaborations between the authors of these 10,000 papers and ignore the rest.

 # 2. Controlling system